Auctions have been long used to sell and buy various goods all around the world.

-Amazon Web Services also use a similar type of auction when renting their spot instances (basically virtual computers).
-In this case, every user specify the maximum price their are willing to pay for using a specific instance.
+Amazon Web Services also uses a similar type of auction when renting their spot instances (basically virtual computers).
+In this case, every user specifies the maximum price their are willing to pay for using a specific instance.
 If $n$ instances are available, all users pay the $n$-th highest price and they can use the instance.
 The interesting bit here is that the number of available instances can change at any time as well as the number of users interested in using them.
 This means that such an auction is actually continuous in the sense that any bidder can come at any time and place their bid.
 As a result of that the $n$-th price may increase, which in turn means that some of the instances are terminated and assigned to new users.
 Obviously, in case some users lower their bid, or stop using the instances, the $n$-th price may decrease, which in turn means that some users may start using an instance for this lower price.

 Stock exchanges also use a continuous type of auction.
 In this specific type buyers specify the maximum price they are willing to pay per share and the number of shares they want to buy and sellers specify the minimum price they want per share and the number of shares they want to sell.
 If there is at any point a buyer that wants to buy for higher price than a seller is willing to sell, the trade is immediately made.

-Moreover, stock exchanges in some phases of trading (typically at open and clos and during volatility breaks) use a different type of auction.
+Moreover, stock exchanges in some phases of trading (typically at open and close and during volatility breaks) use a different type of auction.
 In this type, the buyers and sellers again specify their prices and amounts of shares they are willing to trade.
 All these offers are stored in an order book and when the trades should happen (at a specified time) the price that will lead to most shares being traded is used and the trades are executed.

 The assignment for this lesson is to prepare a strategy for trading in auctions.
 You actually need to prepare two strategies - one for ascending-bid auction and one for descending-bit auction.
 For simple auctions of single objects the strategies would be simple, therefore the situation is more complicated for the assignment.
 We will simulate auctioning a number of different objects (for different prices).
-For each of these objects, you will be given your internal value and your goal is to maximize the final value of objects you have computed as $M + V$, where $M$ is the remaining amount of money, $V$ is the value of the objects you bought.
+For each of these objects, you will be given your internal value and your goal is to maximize the final value of objects you own, computed as $M + V$, where $M$ is the remaining amount of money and $V$ is the value of the objects you bought.
 The amount of money $M$ cannot be negative.
 To complicate the matter further, you are given limited budget for the trading (initial amount of money).

 Use the prepared source codes for the implementation.
 You can find an example strategy implemented in